OctopusDeploy/docs/docs/managing-releases/blocking-deployments.md

 ---
-title: Blocking Deployments
+title: Blocking deployments
-description: Blocking Deployments allows you to block a release of a project from being used in any future deployments.
+description: Blocking deployments allows you to block a release of a project from being used in any future deployments.
 position: 17
 ---